jessicagrosman/training-blog/_posts/2019-02-24-challenge-passwords.md

 Most training gives information about password strength and complexity: guidelines and things to avoid.
 But information alone rarely changes behaviour.

-I have thought that interactions focused on increasing feedback could help change password choosing habits.
+I have thought that interactions focused on increasing feedback could help change password choosing behaviour and habits.

 I had two idea to include:
 1. Password strength analyzer
 2. Pwned Password.

-To really solidify good password making and using habits, I think we would need to look at how to roll out password managers and help people book time to set them up.
+To really solidify good password making habits, I think we would need to look at how to roll out password managers and help people book time to set them up.

 *(If only they would actually listen to us about password managers!
 They really do make using the internet less frustrating!)*